Future of abortion rights at stake as Supreme Court considers Mississippi case

 The outcome, according to Sherry Colb, a Cornell University law professor who has written extensively about abortion rights, “is not a nail-biter.”

 “The Supreme Court will uphold the Mississippi 15-week ban,” she said.
 “It will say that it is not overruling Casey because it does not need to reach the question, since a 15-week ban does not impose an undue burden.
-That statement will be, at best, manipulative and at worst, dishonest.”
+That statement will be at best manipulative and at worst dishonest.”

-Commentators on both the left and right agree that it is difficult, if not impossible, to uphold the law without altering the court’s clear instruction that pre-viability bans are unconstitutional.
+Commentators on the left and right agree that it is difficult, if not impossible, to uphold the law without altering the court’s clear instruction that pre-viability bans are unconstitutional.
 Viability is usually defined as between 22 and 24 weeks of pregnancy, months later than Mississippi’s ban.

-“It’s very hard for me to see how the court could uphold the 15-week law without entirely eliminating the constitutional entitlement to elective abortions in Roe and Casey,” said University of Notre Dame law professor Sherif Girgis, a former clerk to Justice Samuel A. Alito Jr. “And by that, I don’t mean that I think that a middle ground would be unsound … I actually mean, it would be impossible to imagine a lawyerly argument” that could embrace both.
+“It’s very hard for me to see how the court could uphold the 15-week law without entirely eliminating the constitutional entitlement to elective abortions in Roe and Casey,” said University of Notre Dame law professor Sherif Girgis, a former clerk to Justice Samuel A. Alito Jr. “And by that, I don’t mean that I think that a middle ground would be unsound. . . .
+I actually mean it would be impossible to imagine a lawyerly argument” that could embrace both.

-And Edwin Meese III, Ronald Reagan’s attorney general from 1985 to 1988, said anything less than overturning Roe and Casey should be considered a loss for the right.
+Edwin Meese III, President Ronald Reagan’s attorney general from 1985 to 1988, said anything less than overturning Roe and Casey should be considered a loss for the right.

 “It is not simply the future of abortion that is at stake in Dobbs v.
 Jackson Women’s Health,” he wrote in a Washington Post opinion piece.
 “The court’s answer will also determine whether the dominant conservative legal project of the past 40 years, to restore neutral principles to constitutional interpretation, has been a success.”

-But if legal experts debate whether Roe’s finding of a fundamental right to abortion has a constitutional basis, polls show public support for Roe that has remained steady over the years.
+While legal experts may debate whether Roe’s finding of a fundamental right to abortion has a constitutional basis, polls show public support for Roe has remained steady over the years.

 Americans broadly support Supreme Court upholding Roe v.
 Wade and oppose Texas abortion law, Post-ABC poll finds

-Chief Justice John G. Roberts Jr. has shown an inclination for incremental change in the law that does not prompt banner headlines.
+Chief Justice John G. Roberts Jr. has shown an inclination for incremental change in law that does not prompt banner headlines.
 And last term, Kavanaugh and Barrett declined to join a move by fellow conservatives to overturn a court precedent on religious rights that has long been a target of the right.

-Barrett wrote that she thought the previous case might have been wrongly decided, but it was not clear what should replace it.
+Barrett wrote that she thought the previous case might have been wrongly decided but that it was not clear what should replace it.

-At a panel discussion on the Mississippi case sponsored by the Federalist Society, University of Virginia law professor Richard Re said the court has not really prepared the public that the outcome could overturn decades of abortion rights.
+At a panel discussion on the Mississippi case sponsored by the Federalist Society, University of Virginia law professor Richard Re said the court has not really prepared the public for an outcome would overturn decades of abortion rights.

-That might counsel for some sort of half-measure, as the court has employed before.
+That might suggest some sort of half-measure, as the court has employed before.
 That would set off rounds of legal battles, such as over Mississippi’s six-week ban.

-It would “intensify what is already a pretty vigorous process of … testing the waters to see how far the court will go and how quickly in undermining Roe,” said Mary Ziegler, an abortion law expert at Florida State University.
+It would “intensify what is already a pretty vigorous process of . . . testing the waters to see how far the court will go and how quickly in undermining Roe,” said Mary Ziegler, an abortion law expert at Florida State University.
 “But I would almost expect that that would be a plus for some of the justices on the court, especially those with institutionalist concerns.”